katschre/waffle-demo/README.md

 # waffle-demo
-This is a Repo to demonstrate Waffle.io.
+This is a Repository to demonstrate Waffle.io.